vasouv/JavaEE7Thesis/README.md

 Any suggestions regarding the code or my methodology, are more than welcome.
 Also, if there are better options on how to distribute and test my project on other computers, I'd be glad to hear them.

 ##License##
 This is my own work.
-If I use someone else's code as-is either for temporary or permanent use, I will explicitly say so.
+If I use someone else's code as-is or edited, either for temporary or permanent use, I will explicitly mention it in the source code.
 Likewise if you use my code, you are required to mention me as the source.

 Glassfish license can be found [here](https://glassfish.java.net/license.html).
 I have not modified the server's source code in any way.
 My pre-configured version simply has a JDBC realm and connection pools, I'm distributing my version simply for ease of use.